DanMannMann/Reflekt/README.md

 Reflekt<List<T1>>.Method().WithTypeArguments(typeKnownAtRuntime).Parameters<T1>(x => x.Add);
 ```

-But this won't because the compiler quite rightly says that the parameter type of the Add method should match the generic type argument of the List<T> type:
+But this won't because the compiler quite rightly says that the parameter type of the Add method should match the generic type argument of the ```List<T>``` type:

 ```csharp
 Reflekt<List<T1>>.Method().WithTypeArguments(typeKnownAtRuntime).Parameters<T2>(x => x.Add);
 ```

-In this situation you'll see error highlighting under the "x.Add" in Visual Studio, with the error message ```"No overload for 'Add' matches delegate 'System.Action<T2>'"```
+In this situation you'll see error highlighting under the ```x.Add``` in Visual Studio, with the error message ```"No overload for 'Add' matches delegate 'System.Action<T2>'"```

 ### The lambda selectors

-The content of the selector lambdas is never invoked, so don't worry about things like the "(x,y) => new ExampleType(x,y)", they're just you telling Reflekt what to get and they never create pointless instances of things or pointlessly call any methods.
+The content of the selector lambdas is never invoked, so don't worry about things like the ```(x,y) => new ExampleType(x,y)```, they're just you telling Reflekt what to get and they never create pointless instances of things or pointlessly call any methods.